flyinglimao/zkenc/docs/docs/getting-started/zkenc-cli.md

 This command:

-- Generates a witness-encrypted key from public inputs (encap)
+- Generates a witness-encrypted key from public inputs using .sym file (encap)
 - Encrypts your message with AES-256-GCM
 - Combines everything into a single ciphertext file
 - Embeds public inputs in the ciphertext (by default)